Man-Thing: Fictional character biography

-As part of the All-New, All-Different Marvel branding, the Man-Thing appears as a member of S.T.A.K.E.'s Howling Commandos.
+As part of the All-New, All-Different Marvel branding, Man-Thing appears as a member of S.T.A.K.E.'s Howling Commandos.

 During the "Empyre" storyline, Man-Thing falls under the control of the Cotati.
 Doctor Voodoo takes control of Man-Thing to free Matthew and Black Knight.
 As Matthew and Black Knight fight the Cotati, a Doctor Voodoo-controlled Man-Thing fights the Cotati's control and defeats Ventri.
-As Doctor Voodoo exits Man-Thing to assist Scarlet Witch after Ka-Zar was stabbed by a Cotati using Black Knight's Ebony Blade, Man-Thing continued the fight against the Cotati.
-When the Cotati were defeated, Man-Thing takes his leave after being thanked by Black Knight.
+As Doctor Voodoo exits Man-Thing to assist Scarlet Witch, Man-Thing continues fighting the Cotati.
+When the Cotati are defeated, Man-Thing leaves.
 Ventri claims that what they learned from Man-Thing's energy has been sent to Quoi to fuel the Cotati's invasion.

-Harriet Brome, an agent of the self-proclaimed eco-warriors the Hordeculture, adopts the name "Harrower" and attempts to use Man-Thing to perform a mass culling of humanity, intending to purge the human race and let another species take over.
-To this end, she attacks and skins the Man-Thing and uses his corpse to produce seedling spores that will emerge in all major cities across the world and burn their victims.
+Harriet Brome, an agent of the self-proclaimed eco-warrior group Hordeculture, adopts the name "Harrower" and attempts to use Man-Thing to perform a mass culling of humanity, intending to purge the human race and let another species take over.
+To this end, she attacks and skins Man-Thing and uses his corpse to produce seedling spores that will emerge in all major cities across the world and burn their victims.
 When the Avengers respond, Captain America is briefly absorbed by one of the spores, where he meets the remnants of Ted Sallis, who explains that he never truly cracked the super-soldier serum.
-He attempts to get Cap to contact Connors for help, but when Connors affirms that he can't help, Spider-Man convinces Sallis to take responsibility for his past.
+He attempts to get Cap to contact Curt Connors for help.
+When Connors affirms that he cannot help, Spider-Man convinces Sallis to take responsibility for his past.
 After Sallis's essence creates a new body for Man-Thing, Man-Thing returns to Sallis's old office, where it is revealed that Sallis made a deal with the demon Belasco to crack the formula.
-When he performs the ritual again, he summons Magik, the new ruler of Limbo, who offers to release Sallis from his current state.
+When he performs the ritual again, he summons Magik, who offers to release Sallis from his current state.
 Understanding that his freedom would leave Man-Thing an uncontrolled creature of instinct, Sallis agrees to remain and joins Magik's strike team in attacking Harrower.
 After banishing Harrower to another dimension and destroying her spore-plants, Magik summons Belasco so that Sallis can properly punish the demon for his role in Sallis's fate.